 Unless you rent a house or apartment, this one might not be an option.
 However, it has been proven that people are happier when they have shorter commutes to and from work.
 Telecommuting might even be an option, as it saves employers and employees serious coin when integrated correctly.

 You’re going to have those days where you’re exhausted and don’t want to do anything, and that’s okay; you’re only human, after all.
 By taking these steps to combat office burnout, you can mitigate it and prevent it from ruining your day-to-day existence.
-For more tips on how to improve your performance in the workplace, contact All Business Technologies at 508-586-1000.
+For more tips on how to improve your performance in the workplace, contact COMPANYNAME at PHONENUMBER.
 We’ll work with you to ensure an optimal working environment you and your team.